-The term 'Dividend Reinvestment Plans' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Dividend Reinvestment Plans' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Dividend Reinvestment Plans are also known by their acronyms as DRIPs or even DRPs.
 These plans come from corporations and companies which permit their investors to take their cash dividends in the form of reinvesting options.
 Generally this amounts to the investors acquiring extra fractional shares or additional whole shares.
 It occurs on the payment date of the dividend.
 DRIPs are intelligent means of growing the actual value in an investment holding.

 The majority of these Dividend Reinvestment Plans allow their own investors to purchase these shares directly from the company.
 This provides them with a commission-free buy in usually offered at a substantial price discount to the present price of the shares on the stock market exchange.
 The majority of them will not accept reinvestments for under $10.

 These Dividend Reinvestment Plans allow their shareholders to continuously invest in differing amounts over the span of longer-term timeframe investments in publically traded companies.
 Stake holders are able to buy either whole shares or even fractional shares through such dividend reinvestments in the best-known, most-famous public companies for only $10 or more at a single time.

 Choosing this option means that investors forego their quarterly dividend payment check.
 The DRIP operating entity could be a transfer agent, company itself, or brokerage company.
 They will utilize the money from the dividend check to buy extra shares on behalf of the investor in question in the relevant company.